belgattitude/soluble-metadata/README.md

 ### Step 4: Getting datatype extra information

-The following methods are supported on both mysqli and PDO_mysql drivers :
+The following methods are supported and portable between `mysqli` and `PDO_mysql` drivers:

 ```php
 <?php